FOREX-Euro down on ECB rate cut talk; yen dips before G20

 By Steven C. Johnson

-weakened by talk of a euro zone interest rate cut, while signs
+year, weakened by talk of a euro zone interest rate cut, while

 The yen also slipped against the dollar, with officials at a